Mount Calowahcan from the NW

 Glacier National Park.

-See the Glacier National Park Rock and Grading Systems Fact Sheet for details.
+See the Glacier National Park Rock and Grading Systems Fact Sheet

 This is the route that stands out when the mountain is viewed from the west or northwest.
 Reach the ridge through the brush and timber above the road, then follow it to its junction with the west face.
 Traverse an obvious wide ledge southward across the face until a good route up is found.
 Climbing on the face is Class 3 and 4.